 Shannon "Shãn" Sutherland, AIF®, AAMS®, ADPA℠, Wealth Advisor

-I am honored to be recently recognized in Forbes Magazine California Women Business Leaders edition.
+I was featured in Forbes Magazine California Women Business Leaders edition.
 In addition to developing investment plans for executives and leadership professionals, we apply a unique gender filter when establishing investment portfolios that emphasize a women's contribution to corporate decision making and lifelong financial confidence.

-I would like to present these Evolutionary Economic strategies for success through speaking engagements and seminars to people in your organizations who might reap their benefits.
+I would be happy to present these Evolutionary Economic strategies for success through speaking engagements and seminars to people in your organizations who might reap their benefits.
 Call us at 310-773-4411 or check out our Events page for the upcoming public schedule.

 I attended night classes for two years at UCLA to earn a personal financial planning certificate.
 The curriculum encompasses the major disciplines of financial planning with an emphasis on practical applications, which includes analysis, investments, taxation, insurance, pension, estate planning, and ethics.
 Metaphorically speaking, I learned to tell time and build the clock.